elastic/eui/wiki/component-development.md

 ## Testing the component

+### Running tests

 `yarn run test-unit` runs the Jest unit tests once.

 `yarn run test-unit button` will run tests with "button" in the spec name.

-You can pass other [Jest CLI arguments](https://facebook.github.io/jest/docs/en/cli.html) by just adding them to the end of the command like this:
+You can pass other [Jest CLI arguments](https://jestjs.io/docs/cli).
+To pass flags or other options, you'll need to follow the format of `yarn run test-unit -- [arguments]`.
+For example:

 `yarn run test-unit -- -u` will update your snapshots.
-To pass flags or other options you'll need to follow the format of `yarn run test-unit -- [arguments]`.
 Note: if you are experiencing failed builds in Jenkins related to snapshots, then try clearing the cache first `yarn run test-unit -- --clearCache`.

 `yarn run test-unit -- --watch` watches for changes and runs the tests as you code.